lwozny/lwozny.github.io/_pages/topics.md

 <h4>Indifference prices and preferences over prospects </h4>

 <p>
+This is our new research agenda on measuring uncertainty.
+It involves studying loss aversion and identifying reference points via indifference prices over prospects.
+Puzzled by TA-WTP disparity?
+We show its not a behavioral feature but a nice measure of uncertainty aversion.
 <ul>

 <li> <a href="/assets/pdf/wtawtp.pdf">Loss aversion or preference imprecision?
 What drives the WTA-WTP disparity?</a>, 2026, (with M.Lewandowski and M.Jakubczyk).</li>